wanderingmoose/7-Segment-Clock-Large/README.md

 # 7 segment display using addressable LED strips-W2812B.
-(When I find my code, I will add to repository)
 ### The interesting effect we are trying to achive is faux neon tube.
 ### Using fish tank air hose as part of defuser give this faux effect.
 ### Also used small magnetic wire to hold the tubing against board.